ZTStew/JAVA-ComputerMath-CMIS/README.md

 | - - - - - |

-Program propmts the user for two integers and an opperation.
-Then executes the opperation using the two integers and returns the answer.
+Program propmts the user for two integers and an operation.
+Then executes the operation using the two integers and returns the answer.